lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 If a specific length was requested, the RA/CA MUST provide a nonce of that size.
 The end entity MUST use the received nonce if the remote attestation supports the requested length.
+If the selected attestation statement type defines a deterministic nonce transformation for use by a specific Attester or sub-attester, the end entity MUST apply only that transformation and only for the purpose defined by that specification.

 If attestation-type-specific response information is returned with the nonce, the end entity MUST process that information according to the selected type when invoking the attestation technology.
+Such information MAY include parameters or metadata needed to apply, identify, or validate a deterministic nonce transformation defined by the attestation statement type.

 While this specification does not address the semantics of the attestation API or the underlying software/hardware architecture, the API returns Evidence from